Theo-Constant/Evolutionary-trade-offs-in-dormancy-phenology/README.md

-# Dormancy Analysis (dorman)
+# Evolutionary trade-offs in dormancy phenology

-This repository hosts code and data files for replicating all statistical results reported in the article written by Constant *et al.*:
+This repository hosts code and data files for replicating all statistical results reported in the article written by Theo Constant *et al.*:
 "Evolutionary trade-offs in dormancy phenology".

 The preprint is available on-line: